bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_1/Group Review.md

   8. Research on tokenization and authentication mechanisms.
   9. Helping frontend team for the connection.
   10. Dockerization of frontend and deployment.

+* Sinem Koçoğlu

+    1. Creation of first design of login and signup pages.
+    2. Research on frontend tools.
+    3. Providing authentication for login and signup.
+    4. Providing connection to backend.
+    5. Dockerization of frontend.

 ### 7. Summary of Work